MaximeJabarian/yolov8_tracking/README.md

 ## Contributing

 Contributions to this project are welcome!
 Please fork the repository, make your changes, and submit a pull request.

-## Acknowledgements

-- Thanks to the Ultralytics team for providing the YOLOv8 model.
-- This project was inspired by the need for advanced traffic management solutions in urban areas.

 ## Contact